May 23, 2025

 Former Admissions Committee Member, Columbia University

 Want to get the best SAT score possible?
-This guide will show you the way.
+This guide will help you maximize your score.

-As you begin your college search, you’ll likely have to take a standardized test and send your test scores to schools.
-The SAT is one of those tests.
-Despite popular test-optional policies, the SAT is still a relevant exam that can show admissions committees your academic prowess!You may be wondering, what’s a good SAT score?
-Competitive SAT scores ultimately depend on which schools you want to attend and how competitive the applicant pools for those schools are.
-Keep reading to learn about the SAT, how to get a competitive SAT score and more!
+Despite popular test-optional policies, the SAT is still a relevant exam that can show admissions committees your academic prowess.
+Keep reading to learn about the SAT, how to get a competitive SAT score, and more!

 The SAT: Percentiles and Scores